Thursday, 15th March 2018

 Getting up early for the trip is easy when you know that you're going to Florida, and even easier when packing takes 20 minutes, and you can sling all your stuff over your shoulder!

 Jaws dropped as we, the poor students, rolled up to the main lobby.
 Welcomed by a lush indoor garden, the sound of trickling water, and the cool night air of the high ceiling it suddenly clicked for us all how good this week was going to be.
 Despite the long journey we immediately got into the hot tub, an activity that would become a nightly tradition for us throughout the week.

-Evenings ( ...and early mornings) were spent relaxing in the hammocks overlooking the lake or not-quite-relaxing jumping between the cold pools and hot tubs.
+Evenings ( ...and early mornings) were spent relaxing in the hammocks overlooking the lake or jumping between the cold pools and hot tubs.

 But you know what?
 These people are there to share, and I was there to learn.
-Even a lowly undergraduate such as myself was treated with patience and enthusiasm.
-And I'm all the wiser for it.
-The nervousness soon wore off and I found myself drawn towards the many posters related to deep learning; the amount of applications for machine learning is unreal!
+Even a lowly undergraduate such as myself was treated with patience and enthusiasm and I'm all the wiser for it.
+The nervousness soon wore off, and I found myself drawn towards the many posters related to deep learning; the amount of applications for machine learning is unreal!

 The Return Home